 - Trouble closing accounts, with lingering fees that result in accounts being labeled delinquent instead of closed

 Rewards aren’t as important as the problems above, but again, you spin the wheel to see what you’ll get.
-Credit One outlines six different reward programs you may qualify for.
+Credit One outlines several different reward programs you may qualify for.

 |Credit One Bank Credit Card||Rewards Program|